metmuseum-medialab/3d-printer-comparison/Readme.md

   * 125 micron resolution
   * Supports soluble PLA

   The 3Dtouch supports soluble PLA, so you can have support material that gets disolved cleanly.
 Three print-heads means more complex objects can be made.
+Closed source.